Pumpkinchaat/HackRx3.0-Project/README.md

 # MEDReviews

 MedReviews is a one-stop medical knowledge solution.
 More than 8 top websites power our medical knowledge, and our knowledge / data-gathering processes are completely autonomous.
+Made by Vinajmuri Manojna and Susmit Singh.

 ## Folder Definition